DREAMassets-org/DREAMassets/sobun/woke.md

 GOOGLE_PROJECT_ID = os.environ.get("GOOGLE_PROJECT_ID", "your-gcp-project")
 GOOGLE_PUBSUB_TOPIC = os.environ.get("GOOGLE_PUBSUB_TOPIC ", "project_hex_measurements_topic")
 ```
+_Pro tip:_ You can speed up the time to publish to PubSub by reducing the `BATCH_SIZE` from 20,000 rows of data to something smaller like 2,000.

 *  On your laptop, copy the GCP PubSub JSON key you created previously to the `secrets` folder on your `woke` Hub: